robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 Treat warnings as errors and then do not bypass.
 The code wont compile.
 This is a technical decision which you as a technical expert make.
 How you convey this decision is a moral judgement, which may depend on your organisation (healthy vs unhealthy culture), but:
 > Providing technical expertise includes *not* confusing stakeholders with details they can't make sense of or use.

+Organisation hacking - enforce requirements via code, then can say it is a technical requirement that must be met, rather than trying to convince others it is needed.